rolling-scopes-school/tasks/tasks/connections/milestone_8.conversation.md

 This button can be pressed once a minute and _Update_ button should be disabled!
 Countdown is supposed to indicate how much time left.
 Countdown disappears when time is out.

+> [!NOTE]
+> Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
+> First visit on the page should not have any effect on timer.

+> [!NOTE]
+> Countdown(timer) should display the actual number of seconds remaining until the end of one minute
+> after the _Update_ button is pressed, even if the user navigates across pages.
+That is, if the user
+> presses the _Update_ button, goes to other pages, and returns to the list page after 23 seconds, he
+> should see the timer showing 37, 36, 35...

 **_Delete_ button**
 Clicking on this button the conversation will be deleted and the partner will not be able to sent messages until conversation is created again.
 All messages are being deleted.